haskell/blog.haskell.org/content/investigating-lang-ext-semantics/index.md

 of a lot of breakage isn't Template Haskell, but seems to be from language extension semantics[^meaning].
-We're doing this investigation to better understand where the Haskell Foundation stability working group should focus it's efforts.
+We're doing this investigation to better understand where the Haskell Foundation stability working group should focus its efforts.
 About a year ago I started on analyzing the causes for all `head.hackage` patches, but I got bogged down by the sheer amount of work.